JKU-ICG/AOS/AOS Groundstation/README.md

 ### AOS for DJI app
-Basics on how to use and install our DJI compatible app on remote controllers can be found [here](https://github.com/JKU-ICG/AOS/tree/stable_release/AOS%20for%20DJI).
+Basics on how to use and install our DJI compatible app on the remote controller of your drone can be found [here](https://github.com/JKU-ICG/AOS/tree/stable_release/AOS%20for%20DJI).
 The latest version (v3.7) supports the communication with the AOS server.
 The direct (manual) usage of AOS in the app is restrictuted to prevent dual use.
 To enable this feature in the app, a RC-individual keycode has to be requested (by email).
 This will only given to civil (blue-light) organizations.
 The transmission of videodata, telemetry, and waypoints as well as waypoint flights through the sverver, however, are unrestricted.

 - XX